RageAgainstTheProgram/credimator/README.md

 This program creates video credits from a simple textfile.
 Simply write your content in the program-secific [syntax](#syntax) and it will generate your credits.

-A generated video can look like this:
+Running `python credimator.py examples/oppenheimerShort.txt examples/example.gif` gets you
+this video:

 <img src ="examples/example.gif">

-You get this video by running: `python credimator.py examples/oppenheimerShort.txt examples/example.gif`

 ## Syntax
 Every line starting with `#` is a comment.
 Lines that include `#` will be comments from the